pragdave/dir_walker/README.md

     paths = DirWalker.stream(path [, options]) # or [path,path...]

+By default DirWalker will follow any symlinks found.
+With the `include_stat` option, it will instead simply return the `File.Stat` of the symlink and it is up to the calling code to handle symlinks.

 `options` is a map containing zero or more of:

 * `include_stat: true`

   Return tuples containing both the file name and the `File.Stat` structure for each file.
 This does not incur a performance penalty but obviously can use more memory.
+When this option is specified, DirWalker will not follow symlinks.

 * `include_dir_names: true`